Updated on Dec 26th, 2022

 This all makes a lot of sense, and if most people were asked whether collaborating with colleagues was necessary, they would instinctively say “yes.”
 However, if asked, “why?”… well, this question is a little trickier to answer.

-There are many reasons that team collaboration within an organization is vital for a company’s effective and productive running.
+There are many reasons that teamwork and collaboration within an organization is vital for a company’s effective and productive running.
 However, before focusing on improving team collaboration, let’s first explore why it’s even worth doing.

 There are No Great Men